gamaPhy/qmk-keyboards/firmware/freedom/readme.md

 ## Bootloader

-Enter the bootloader in 3 ways:
+Enter the bootloader *without* clearing the EEPROM in 3 ways (useful for preserving sensor calibration values):

-* **Bootmagic reset**: Hold down the left most digital button and plug in the keyboard.
+* **Bootmagic reset**: Hold down the left-most digital button and plug in the keyboard.
-* **Physical reset button**: Press the reset button on the PCB.
+* **Physical reset button**: Press the reset button (and boot button for rp2040) on the PCB.
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available.

+Enter the bootloader *and* clear the EEPROM in 1 way (useful for when firmware is corrupt):
+* Hold down the two left-most digital buttons and plug in the keyboard.